 These magnificent basins yield 5-6 million cubic metres of salt a year.

-It’s amazing to see how nature and human ingenuity collaborate to make the stuff we all sprinkle on our dinner, and the local guides are hugely passionate about the land.
+It’s amazing to see how nature and human ingenuity collaborate to make the stuff we all sprinkle on our dinner.
+Plus, the local guides are hugely passionate about the land.
 In fact, Margherita Di Savoia itself was built because of the salt pans, which were once just a dried-up lake.
-The coastal town was constructed ensuring the buildings didn’t block the briny water’s route from the seashore to the basins further inland, and now it’s a popular holiday spot for Italians.
+The coastal town was constructed ensuring the buildings didn’t block the briny water’s route from the seashore to the basins further inland.
+Today, it’s a popular holiday spot for Italians.

 We even got to apply mineral mud masks, straight from the wetlands!
 The water here has natural therapeutic properties, and it’s used in the thermal spa in Margherita Di Savoia town.

-The marshes are also home to various fauna and, most famously, flocks of camera-shy but elegant flamingos.
-The salt flats are something of a wildlife park because they’re a popular landing pad for various migrating birds, so bring your binoculars.
+Margherita Di Savoia’s marshes are also home to various fauna.
+Most famously, flocks of camera-shy but elegant flamingos.
+The salt flats are something of a wildlife park because they’re a popular landing pad for various migrating birds.
+So bring your binoculars.

-We learned that the pink pigment of the water in the basins comes from the algae, which sustains the shrimp that live there.
+The pink pigment of the water in the basins comes from algae, which sustains the shrimp that live there.
 That’s also why flamingos are so pink – because they eat the shrimp!

 Across the water, between us and the Adriatic, we could just make out our hotel.
 Hotel Belvedere is painted pink, perhaps to complement the salt flats that stretch out in front of it.

-We also got a chance to clamber to the top of the mountains of harvested salt, or ‘white gold’ as its known.
+We also clambered to the top of the mountains of harvested salt, or ‘white gold’ as its known.